gcsalzburg/plonk/README.md

 ## Future

-* Add full album zip download?
+* Add full album zip download
+* Add front page with list of all albums
 * Create script to generate thumbnails on server (with callback for one-by-one processing)

 ## Acknowledgements